ROCm/rocm-examples/Libraries/rocSPARSE/level_2/bsrsv/README.md

 \end{pmatrix}
 $$

-Therefore, the BSR representation of $A$ is:
+Therefore, the BSR representation of $A$, using column-major ordering, is:

 ```
 bsr_val = { 8, 0, 7, 2, 0, 3, 0, 5, 2, 0, 1, 0, 0, 0, 0, 0   // A_{00}